Nexmo/station/lib/nexmo_developer/app/views/contribute/guides/code-examples.md

 Use Python 3.

 Inbound HTTP calls should use a WSGI-compatible web framework, preferably the [Flask](http://flask.pocoo.org/) micro-framework.
-Explanations of how to integrate Vonage Developer APIs with [Django](https://www.djangoproject.com/) are sensible too.
+Explanations of how to integrate Vonage APIs with [Django](https://www.djangoproject.com/) are sensible too.